hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 | Required         | true/auto |
 | Default value    | n/a       |

-The `source` section describes where the source code that will be used to create the packages is located.
+The `source` section describes where the source code is located that will be used to create the packages.

-_NOTE: the source section is automatically provided for root/top-level packages via the GitHub commit payload._
+_NOTE: the source section is automatically provided for root/top-level packages via the webhook generated from the Packager-enabled source code repository.
+If a `source` configuration is provided for root/top-level packages, it will be ignored._

 #### Type (`type`) {#packager-source-type}